karocean9/Python/README.md

 # Loops

-Read an integer,N .
-For all non-negative integers i<N, print i square
+Read an integer,N. For all non-negative integers i<N, print i square

 Constraints: